First-year student battles Carr Fire in California before starting college

 Only a few weeks into his first semester, Maharrey hasn’t yet declared a major, but he is taking business classes, which will equip him with useful skills no matter where he ends up.
 Outside of the classroom, he’s playing rugby—“to stay in shape for firefighting.”

 Miriam Sitz Grebey ’10 is a Brooklyn-based journalist and a senior editor at Architectural Record magazine.
-She majored in Spanish at Trinity and got her masters from Columbia University's Graduate School of Journalism.
+She majored in Spanish at Trinity and got her master's degree from Columbia University's Graduate School of Journalism.